Monthly cost of a car in The Netherlands.

 Tip: do you want extra cheap fuel?
 Choose an unmanned filling station, where you can pay with a debit or credit card.
 Thanks to the self-service tank you can fill up your car way cheaper.

 It is important to pay close attention to the speed limits in the Netherlands.
 Usually there is a speed limit of 100 kilometers per hour on highway between 06.00 and 19.00 hr.
 Between 19.00 hr and 06.00hr the speed limit is 120 km/hr.
-There are a number of exceptions, so regularly check the current overview on the website of the central government or you can find an overview of all fines here (in English).
+There are a number of exceptions, so regularly check the current overview on the website of the central government.

 The speed limit is indicated on signs, so you are always well informed when driving.
 And do you want to prevent accidentally driving faster than allowed?
 You can use an app like Flitsmeister and Waze.
 It helps you not to inadvertently add a fine to your monthly car costs.